 There are several project types that are currently exempt from the competitive planning process.
-These projects types include:
+These project types include:

 - Immediate Need Exclusion: Due to the immediate need of the violation (3 years or less), the timing required for an RTEP proposal window is considered to be infeasible.
-As a result, the local Transmission Owner is the Designated Entity.57 - Below 200kV: Due to the lower voltage level of the identified violation(s), the driver(s) for this project are currently excluded from the competitive proposal window process.
-As a result, the local Transmission Owner is the Designated Entity.58

-- FERC 715 (Transmission Owner (TO) Criteria): Due to the violation need of this project resulting solely from FERC 715 TO Reliability Criteria, the driver(s) for this project are currently excluded from the competitive proposal window process.
-As a result, the local Transmission Owner is the Designated Entity.59 - Substation Equipment: Due to identification of the limiting element(s) as substation equipment, the driver(s) for this project are currently excluded from the competitive proposal window process.
-As a result, the local Transmission Owner is the Designated Entity.60
+As a result, the local Transmission Owner is the Designated Entity. - Below 200kV: Due to the lower voltage level of the identified violation(s), the driver(s) for this project are currently excluded from the competitive proposal window process.
+As a result, the local Transmission Owner is the Designated Entity. - FERC 715 (Transmission Owner (TO) Criteria): Due to the violation need of this project resulting solely from FERC 715 TO Reliability Criteria, the driver(s) for this project are currently excluded from the competitive proposal window process.
+As a result, the local Transmission Owner is the Designated Entity. - Substation Equipment: Due to identification of the limiting element(s) as substation equipment, the driver(s) for this project are currently excluded from the competitive proposal window process.
+As a result, the local Transmission Owner is the Designated Entity.

 While the PJM Operating Agreement defines who will be the Designated Entity for projects that are excluded from the competitive planning process, neither the PJM Operating Agreement nor the various commission orders on transmission competition prohibit PJM from permitting competition to provide financing for such projects.
 The MMU recommends that rules be implemented to permit competition to provide financing for transmission projects.
 This competition could reduce the cost of capital for transmission projects and significantly reduce total costs to customers.
 In addition, the criteria for and need for all exclusions from the competitive process should be reviewed.
-There does not appear to be any market reason to exclude transmission projects from competition.
+There